zeroheure/documentation-1/content/administration/maintain/on_premise.rst

 * Do you have a valid Enterprise subscription?

-  * Check if your subscription details have the tag "In Progress" on your `Odoo Account
+  * Check if your subscription details have the tag :guilabel:`In Progress` on your `Odoo Account
     <https://accounts.odoo.com/my/subscription>`__ or with your Account Manager